-After the talk a student approached me.
-He told me that what I said made sense but he was having a hard time reconciling it with what his parents were telling him to do.
-I quickly learned that he was the first person in his family to attend University.
-It was a huge source of pride for the family and he felt a lot of pressure to excel academically to show he deserved to be there.
-His parents told him to quit his part-time job and devote his full attention to his studies, which he did.
-Now here I was telling him that this approach would make his life as a job seeker more difficult than it needed to be.
+After I finished my talk, a student approached me.
+He confided in me that he understood my point, but he was finding it hard to reconcile with what his parents were telling him.
+I discovered that he was the first person in his family to attend university, which was a matter of great pride for his family.
+As a result, he felt a lot of pressure to excel academically to demonstrate that he deserved to be there.
+His parents advised him to quit his part-time job and give his undivided attention to his studies, which he did.
+However, I explained that this strategy would do him more harm than good when he looked for a job later.

-As a parent, your kids look to you for guidance, perspective, and support.
-At this point in their life it is very important that you are not shortsighted.
-What outcome is more important?
-A child that has the best grades on graduation or a child that lands the best career and employment opportunities?
-Gaining clarity on the true desired outcome matters because the path to these two outcomes are very different.
-One path relies on an intense focus on studies, the other relies on investing time in experiences (work and volunteer), relationship building with professionals (attending employer functions, gaining mentors), self reflecting on ways to prove skill sets learned in class, understanding how project their talent, and more.
+As a parent, your children look up to you for guidance, perspective, and support.
+You must have a realistic view of their future.
+What do you value more: a child who achieves the highest grades on graduation day or one who lands the best career and employment opportunities?
+Clarifying the desired outcome is essential because the path to these two outcomes differs vastly.
+One approach relies on an intense focus on studies, while the other requires investing time in experiences such as work and volunteering, building relationships with professionals, attending employer functions, gaining mentors, reflecting on ways to prove skill sets learned in class, and understanding how to project their talent effectively.

-For parents who believe preparation for these outcomes can happen sequentially.
-Meaning, your child can focus on studies before graduation and then after graduation they can shift focus to landing a job.
-Remember that the transition from academic life to professional life presents a drastic change in the rules for success.
-It is not fair to expect a child that has spent over 15 consecutive years entrenched in the academic environment adapt to a brand new environment quickly.
-The current rates of unemployment and underemployment, along with the skyrocketing student debt crisis are a testament the difficulties new graduates are having in adapting to professional life.
+However, it’s important to remember that transitioning from academic to professional life can be a drastic change, with different rules for success.
+It’s unfair to expect a child who has spent over 15 consecutive years in an academic environment to adapt to a new professional environment quickly.
+The current high unemployment rates, underemployment, and the skyrocketing student debt crisis are clear evidence of recent graduates’ difficulties while trying to adapt to professional life.

 Preparing for a successful professional life requires more than just focusing on studies.